Garfield Sobers: 1954–1957: early Test career

 Sobers went on his first overseas tour in the early months of 1956 when, aged 19, he was part of the West Indian tour of New Zealand.
 The series was not successful personally for Sobers, who struggled on the foreign batting wickets.
-West Indies pitches had little or no grass to speak of, while in New Zealand the pitches were green.
+West Indies pitches had little or no grass, while in New Zealand the pitches were green.
 "I took one look and asked myself how I could possibly bat on that?
 How could I make runs?
 I was out before I even walked to the crease," Sobers later wrote.
 Playing in all four Tests, he totalled 81 runs and two wickets.
 As a batsman, Sobers needed time to develop at Test level and, in nine Tests as a teenager, he scored only one half century, and averaged 29.33 with the bat.

-He was sent home from New Zealand early to play an unofficial Test match against an England team that included feared fast-bowler Frank Tyson.
+Sobers was sent home from New Zealand early to play an unofficial Test match against an England team that included feared fast-bowler Frank Tyson.
 After struggling to cope with Tyson's pace, Sobers managed to score a half-century, raising hope that he would be selected for the upcoming tour to England, something he considered unlikely after his lack of form.
 In the first trial match to help select the squad for the upcoming tour, Sobers scored a century in Trinidad.
 The matches also saw Sobers get his first look at West Indian cricket politics.
 Wes Hall and Frank Mason were competing for a single place in the touring party, and Sobers and Everton Weekes decided they "would take on Mason and knock him out of the firing line to try and get our fellow Bajan (countryman) Wes in the team."
 The pair attacked Mason, while they defended Hall in a tactic that paid off with Hall selected, despite Sobers believing Mason was the better bowler at the time.

 Sobers toured England for their summer in 1957.
 He played his first match against the Jim Swanton XI in April, and was surprised about how cold the conditions were, often causing him to wear two or three jumpers.